Blackfell/blackfell.github.io/_posts/2019-07-17-so-you-want-to-hack.md

 1. [Hacker101](https://www.hacker101.com/){:target="_blank"} - A Free training course associated with the Hacker1 [bug bounty](https://en.wikipedia.org/wiki/Bug_bounty_program){:target="_blank"} program.
 1. [Codeacademy](https://www.codecademy.com/learn/learn-python){:target="_blank"} - Free programming courses from web application programming to full on development practices.
 1. [Security Tube](http://www.securitytube.net/){:target="_blank"} - A collection of videos on all aspects of security, including a good deal of training.
+1. [TryHackMe](https://tryhackme.com/){:target="_blank"} - A totally interactive learning platform, where you walk through exercises, even using an online attack machine if you don't have one of your own.
+1. [pwn.college](https://pwn.college){:target="_blank"} - An exploit development oriented platform, with open lecture material and exercises based on CTFd.
+This one is definately a more advanced learning platform.
+1. [Portswigger Academy](https://portswigger.net/web-security){:target="_blank"} - An excellent web hacking training platform from the makers of BurpSuite, one of the best web hacking proxies out there.

 If nothing grabs your eye, I recommend CompTIA training courses in Security+ Network+ and A+ to total beginners as a starting place; these can be supplemented with Microsoft, Linux and Cisco sysadmin courses; all of which can be found for free via Cybrary (number 2.).